jackdepree/MSU-Capstone/README.md

 •	TensorFlow (Keras): Used to build and train the LSTM model.
 •	Metrics: Mean Squared Error (MSE), Mean Absolute Error (MAE), and others were used for evaluating the model performance.

-Data Preprocessing and Feature Engineering
+Data Preprocessing and Feature Engineering:

 Function: encoder(df, target, window=1, cut=1, drop_timeline=True)
 This function processed the dataset to create the necessary features for the LSTM model:
 •	Rolling Window for Target: The function calculated the rolling mean of the target over a specified window to smooth out fluctuations and make the target more suitable for prediction.
 •	Dropping Unnecessary Columns: The year column was dropped if present, as it was not needed for LSTM modeling.
 •	Feature Engineering: Additional features, like the rolling average of revenue, quantity, and document_id, were added to capture recent trends.

-Data Scaling
+Data Scaling:

 •	MinMaxScaler was used to scale the features (X) and target (y).
 This was important for neural networks to work effectively, as they perform better when the input data is scaled to a range [0, 1].
 •	The target (y) was also scaled but then inverse transformed back to its original scale after predictions.

-LSTM Model Construction
+LSTM Model Construction:

 - LSTM model consisted of three layers:
 LSTM Layer:
 This was the first layer of the model, where the LSTM units (128 units) were used to capture sequential dependencies in the time-series data, and the activation function used is ReLU.